yogeshpv/python-intro/notes/assignment.md

 The line `il-Yamo   5` means that restaurant `Yamo` was given a rating of `5` by user `il`.
 Don't read too much into the review values, this was randomly generated "data".
 All of the places are local favorites :)

 You would like to know for each restaurant their average rating from each source.
 You will create a file with lines like this: `yamo,3.25,2.2`.
 The lines should be in *sorted order*.
 Make sure that you match the names even if their capitalization isn't the same.
 If a restaurant is in one file, but not the other, you should still include it and give a reasonable value for the missing number.
-You can see an example ouput in `example_out.csv`.
+You can see an example output in `example_out.csv`.

-You should write a python script which can be run on the commandline like this:
+You should write a python script which can be run on the command line like this:

 ```shell
 python script.py data/reviews1.txt data/reviews2.txt out.csv